AirtribeProjects/JobScheduler/README.md

 # JobScheduler

-This project is a distributed job scheduling and management system built with Express.js, MongoDB, Redis, BullMQ, and Node-Cron.
+This project is a distributed job scheduling and management system built with Express.js, MongoDB, Redis.
 It provides functionality to handle one-time and recurring jobs with job submission, monitoring, retries, and logging capabilities.

 ## Key Features